Program Specialist V, IV, III, Professional Trainee II & I - Hawaii Child Nutrition Programs

 Minimum Qualifications

-Experience Requirement: Except for the substitution provided for in this specification, applicants must have had progressively responsible experience of the kind and quality described below:
+Experience Requirements: Except for the substitutions provided for in this specification, applicants must have had progressively responsible experience of the kind and quality described in the statements below and in the amounts shown in the following table or any equivalent combination of training and experience:

-Supervisory Aptitude: Supervisory aptitude is the demonstration of aptitude or potential for the performance of supervisory duties through successful completion of regular or special assignments which involves some supervisory responsibilities or aspects; by serving as a group or team leader or in similar work in which opportunities for demonstrating supervisory capabilities exist; by completion of training courses in supervision accompanied by application of supervisory skills in work assignments or by favorable appraisals by a supervisor indicating the possession of supervisory potential.
+Supervisory Aptitude: For Program Specialist V, applicants must possess supervisory aptitude which is the demonstration of aptitude or potential for the performance of supervisory duties through successful completion of regular or special assignments which involve some supervisory responsibilities or aspects; by serving as a group or team leader or in similar work in which opportunities for demonstrating supervisory capabilities exist; by the completion of training courses in supervision accompanied by application of supervisory skills in work assignments; or by favorable appraisals by a supervisor indicating the possession of supervisory potential.

-Driver's License Requirement: Applicants must possess a current, valid driver's license.
+Driver's License Requirement: Applicant must have a current, valid driver's license.

 Supplemental Information